 This study adopts a dynamic perspective on the transformation of the Eurozone architecture, using the macro-financial model developed in Murau (2020) as conceptual framework.
-It analyzes changes in the web of hierarchical interlocking balance sheets in four transition phases: the preparatory stages leading up to 1999 when the Eurozone 1.0 became effective; the 2009-12 Eurocrisis; the post-crisis reform in the Eurozone 2.0; and the transition towards a Eurozone 3.0 starting with the Covid-19 crisis in March 2020.
+It analyzes changes in the web of hierarchical interlocking balance sheets via case studies in three transition phases: the 2007-9 Global Financial Crisis, the 2009-12 Eurocrisis, and the COVID-19 crisis that started in March 2020.

 The key intellectual interest of this study lies in the question to which extent the modern credit money system on its own is causing the transformation of itself.
-Murau (2017) has argued that there is an endogenous tendency of credit money systems to transform due to the possibility of creating money out of nothing.
-The framework of hierarchical interlocking balance sheets, which this macro-financial model provides, allows to further spell out this idea.
+Is a state-vs-markets framework—the baseline assumption of scholarship in International Political Economy (IPE)—sufficient to explain institutional change?
+What role do technocrats play?
+Or is there an endogenous tendency of credit money systems to transform due to the possibility of creating money out of nothing?
+The framework of hierarchical interlocking balance sheets, which this macro-financial model provides, allows to further investigate this question.